Chart Color Schemes

 Health performance in Para Vista is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Para Vista faces significant health challenges, as indicated by AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
-Private health cover is low, at approximately 48% of the total population (around 1,501 people), compared to 52.7% in Greater Adelaide and a national average of 55.7%.
+Para Vista faces significant health challenges, according to AreaSearch's assessment completed on 2nd May 20XX.
+Mortality rates and chronic condition prevalence are notable across both younger and older age groups.
+Private health cover is low, at approximately 48% of the total population (~1,513 people), compared to Greater Adelaide's 52.7% and the national average of 55.7%.

-The most prevalent medical conditions are arthritis (9.6%) and asthma (8.4%).
-However, 65.8% of residents claim to be completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
-Working-age residents have a higher-than-average prevalence of chronic health conditions.
-The area has 18.6% of residents aged 65 and over (580 people).
-Health outcomes among seniors present some challenges, generally in line with national rankings.
+The most common conditions are arthritis (9.6%) and asthma (8.4%), while 65.8% report no medical ailments, compared to 67.9% in Greater Adelaide.
+Working-age residents have a higher chronic health condition prevalence than average.
+The area has 18.4% of residents aged 65 and over (579 people), with seniors' health outcomes broadly in line with national rankings.

 Frequently Asked Questions - Health